-A key aim of this assignment is to start to look at ways of promoting my work, starting with Shutterstock and Adobe Stock stock image markets.
+A key aim of this assignment was to start to look at ways of promoting my work, starting with Shutterstock and Adobe Stock stock image markets.
 Advice from experienced stock photographers is to have a larger number of different types of image – editorial, commercial and also abstract.
 Rather than – as in higher end photography – to focus on a distinctive style and niche (that will come in Part 5 of this module).
 So an issue in selection of series and images was how far I thought they might be suitable as stock photography rather than their documentary interest.
 I focus on five series of existing and new images from locations in East Anglia, Cornwall and North of England that potentially offered a different ‘aesthetic’, were under-represented on Shutterstock, and which I would be able to revisit and extend in different media for subsequent assignments focusing on content and narrative.

-- 2.2.2 Suffolk Edges 1: Aldeburgh revisited focuses on colour, using two series of images (one high resolution RAW and the other poor quality iPhone) originally taken as background reference for sketchbooks of Aldeburgh in Illustration 2.
+focuses on colour, using two series of images (one high resolution RAW and the other poor quality iPhone) originally taken as background reference for sketchbooks of Aldeburgh in Illustration 2.
 I look at what can be done in Lightroom alone, and how poor quality images can be developed in ColorFX.
 In Assignment 5 these are further developed as cards and/or short animated slideshows in Adobe Premiere.

 revisits a portfolio of high quality RAW images processed in Lightroom for a landscape photography assignment on ‘Beauty and Sublime’ and looks at whether and how Nik Viveza and Silver FX can add more lift and impact to the images.
 In Assignment 5 these are extended with captions and new photographs as cards on humorous or thought-provoking themes.

 starts to look at ways of working with low resolution jpg images in Silver FX to produce a series of ‘dark’ evocative images from photographs taken with an old compact camera in 2011.
 In Assignment 5 these are extended with black and white scraperboard images, screenprints and photographs from Hagg Wood in the Holme Valley.